torproject/tor/doc/HACKING/HelpfulTools.md

     ./scripts/test/cov-diff coverage-output1 coverage-output2 | less

-In this diff, any lines that were visited at least once will have coverage "1".
+In this diff, any lines that were visited at least once will have coverage "1", and line numbers are deleted.
 This lets you inspect what you (probably) really want to know: which untested lines were changed?
 Are there any new untested lines?

+If you run ./scripts/test/cov-exclude, it marks excluded unreached lines with 'x', and excluded reached lines with '!!!'.

 Running integration tests
 -------------------------